 - Time-Temperature Tables for Cooking Ready-to-Eat Poultry: https://www.canr.msu.edu/smprv/uploads/files/RTE_Poultry_Tables1.pdf

-Using a meat thermometer is your best bet, but sometimes you don’t have one and you need to use other methods.
+Using a meat thermometer is your best bet to know when chicken is done.
+However, sometimes you don’t have a meat thermometer and you need to use other methods.

 The best method is following the cooking time and temperature guidelines for chicken stated by the USDA, along with cutting into the chicken to view the inside.
 These two techniques when used in combination are vastly superior to the other “folksy” methods espoused by some.

-Judging doneness by poking, wiggling, are just as useful as a crystal ball.
+Judging doneness using methods that include poking and wiggling are just as useful as a crystal ball.
 You know what’s better and cheaper than a crystal ball?
 A meat thermometer.